Tags: Sunset Hills News

 Kemph also contended the traffic improvements were driven by the developer — not the Missouri Department of Transportation, or MoDOT — and the installation of a traffic signal would back up traffic in front of the Shell station.

-You can't put in that light to back up traffic in front of me.
-If you do, between that, closing a curb cut, it's going to cause severe problems
+"… You can't put in that light to back up traffic in front of me.
+If you do, between that, closing a curb cut, it's going to cause severe problems …," he said.

 John Pennington of Savoy Properties told the board his company represents First Bank, which owns the site.